apache/activemq-artemis/docs/user-manual/en/persistence.md

 - `page-store-table-name`

   The name of the table to house the page store directory information.
-Note that each address will have it's own page table which will use this name appended with a unique id of up to 20 characters.
+Note that each address will have its own page table which will use this name appended with a unique id of up to 20 characters.

 - `node-manager-store-table-name`